ipedrazas/docmock/README.md

           }
         ]

 Will return a collection os random objects like the one specified in `object.json`.
-If for example we would like to have an endpoint like `http://localhost:8080/super/long/endpoint/people` we just have to define the following JSON object like `person.json`:
+If for example we would like to have an endpoint like `http://localhost:8080/super/long/endpoint/people` you just have to define the following JSON object `person.json`:

         {
             "name": "a name",